-Overall, all monitoring locations continue to exhibit elevated bacteriological concentrations exceeding state standards, which is consistent with bacteriological issues identified in the City's WA.
-Additionally, dissolved oxygen (DO) observations continue to violate state standards at one site (BR-6).
-In previous years there have been dissolved oxygen (DO) violations at both BR-6 and TC-1, however, this year's DO levels at TC-1 have been tested to be compliant with state guideline.
-During the 2019 monitoring period, one (1) monitoring site (BR-6) , experienced dissolved metal concentrations for zinc (Zn) but all concentrations were well below EPD's acute and chronic criteria.
-As with last years report, copper (Cu) continues to be within the state limits for freshwater streams at all monitoring locations.
+Overall, all monitoring locations continue to frequently exhibit elevated bacteriological concentrations exceeding state standards, which is consistent with bacteriological issues identified in the City's WA.
+Dissolved oxygen (DO) observations at all sampling locations over the 2020 monitoring period have met the minimum state standards of <4.0mg/L. In previous years there have been dissolved oxygen (DO) violations at both BR-6 and TC-1, however, this year's DO levels have been tested to be compliant with state guideline.
+During the 2020 monitoring period, one (1) monitoring site (BR-6), experienced dissolved metal concentrations for zinc (Zn) but all concentrations were well below EPD's acute and chronic criteria.
+As with last year's report, copper (Cu) continues to be within the state limits for freshwater streams at all monitoring locations.

-The 2019 water quality observations indicate that the relative concentrations continue near previous baseline levels with little noticeable trending.
+The 2020 water quality observations indicate that the relative concentrations continue near previous baseline levels with little noticeable trending.
 Therefore, it is concluded the BMPs appear to be effective in maintaining relatively stable conditions throughout the service area watersheds.